bigbadcyborg/reverse-shell/README.md

  Check out the demo here: https://youtu.be/QOpDjsafkcI    <br>
  If I had more time on this project this is what I would do:<br>
      - Use custom payload (44kb compressed to less?)<br>
+     - Use Diffie-Hellman technique to encrypt/decrypt the key to our ceasar cipher ecryption/decryption method.
      - make the stub decrypt, re-allocate, and execute the payload block-by-block (or byte-by-byte if possible) instead of executing the entire decrypted payload at once.
 # 12/1/2024
 Russell:<br>